| 1. Hiring

 -

-agent's sales, active listings, and expired
+Ask the agent to print out his/her sales, active listings, and expired

 listings.
-Check if there were massive price cuts,
+Check if there were massive price cuts

 or if the home had been on the market for an

-unusually long period of time.)
+unusually long period of time.

 2. Over